mochi-hpc-experiments/mochi-boot-camp/sessions/s2-hands-on/README.md

 ## TODO NOTES (TEMPORARY)

-TODO: is this too long (especially with all of the Spack stuff?)
-Could make it shorter by bundling some of this into scripts, but then attendees won't see the inner workings of the environment.
-Not sure about the tradeoff here.

-TODO: then make 5 minute presentation that summarizes and kicks off the session so people have the big picture of what they are setting up

-TODO: have a few slides (not detailed) how to adapt this stuff for your home system.
-Ask people not to start there, do JLSE first.
-Exercise for the reader to get their laptop or home cluster set up.

 TODO: second example will be an exercise: copy the rpc, rename it, and modify it to do something else (increment an integer, for example)